-CLASS MEETINGS: FAC 208

-Wednesday | Period 3 - 4 (9:35 AM - 11:30 AM) Friday | Period 4 (10:40 AM - 11:30 AM)
+CLASS MEETINGS: Course offered synchronously online Monday | Period 3 - 4 (9:35 AM - 11:30 AM) Wednesday | Period 4 (10:40 AM - 11:30 AM)

-ONLINE SECTION (169C)
+ONLINE SECTION (6100)

 CLASS MEETINGS: There are no required class meetings for the online students.
-The intent of this first blended class of online and on-campus students is that there will be opportunities for students to work together on various assignments.
+The intent of this blended class of online and on-campus students is that there will be opportunities for students to work together on various assignments.
 We will explore this further as we get into the class during the semester.
+I will also be holding town hall meetings that all students can join.
+Online students are welcome to join the on-campus class meetings also.